Supporting Our Service Children.

 Mrs Jones helps children with the transition between schools, both integrating on arrival and in their preparation for departure.
 She offers academic support where necessary and provides a vital link between the school and the service families.
 Mrs Jones will also help to support service children when a parent is deployed overseas.
 In this way she will look after the academic and emotional well-being of service children and offer help to offset some of the more difficult effects of the mobility of service families.

-Her post is funded from an MOD grant and from Service Pupil's Pupil Premium.
+Her post is partially funded from an MOD grant and from Service Pupil's Pupil Premium.